 68% of all website visits in 2020 came from mobile devices.
 Desktops carried 28% of the traffic, with 3% from tablets.

-A responsive landing page ensures your visitors enjoy the same user experience (UX) they would expect when accessing their daily email, making a calendar entry, or filling in a simple online form.
+A responsive landing page ensures your visitors enjoy the same landing page user experience (UX) they would expect when accessing their daily email, making a calendar entry, or filling in a simple online form.

 Important aspects of a responsive landing include: